 The Feast of Rificolona in Florence

-The origin of this magical festival of Rificolona is all Florentine and handed down among boys of Florence, the use of lead in lap of colored paper lanterns, shaped in various forms and bizarre, with lots of little light inside, hanging in on a reed, dating back probably to the mid-seventeenth century, and was attributable to arrival in the city of many peasants and mountain dwellers, with their women, from both the nearby countryside from which most inaccessible areas of the Casentino and the Mountain Pistoia, were in town to celebrate the Nativity of the Virgin Mary in the Basilica of the Santissima Annunziata in Florence, taking advantage of the opportunity to come and sell their wares at the fair-market that took place the next day on the square in front of the basilica, in the servants, and in the immediate vicinity.
+The origin of this magical feast of the Rificolona is all Florentine and has been handed down among the boys of Florence the custom of carrying around coloured paper lanterns, modelled in the most varied and bizarre shapes, with a small light inside, hanging from the top of a cane, dates back in all probability to the mid-seventeenth century, and is linked to the arrival in the city of many farmers and mountain dwellers who, with their women, They came to the city to celebrate the Nativity of the Virgin Mary in the Basilica of Santissima Annunziata in Florence, taking advantage of the occasion to sell their wares at the market fair held the next day in the square in front of the Basilica, in Via dei Servi and in the immediate vicinity.

-And with these multi-colored lanterns of paper or canvas, open at the top to allow the tallow candle or burning of the cup, came to Florence in the evening before the show, camping out overnight in the galleries of the church of Santissima Annunziata and other buildings of square where, in the flickering light of their lanterns, they sang hymns to the Virgin until late at night.
+And it was with these multicoloured paper or cloth lanterns, open at the top to allow the candle or tallow from the bowl to burn, that they arrived in Florence the evening before the fair, bivouacking at night in the loggias of the church of Santissima Annunziata and the other buildings in the square where, by the flickering light of their lanterns, they sang lauds to the Virgin until late at night.

 There are numerous events to celebrate the feast of the Rificolona in Florence on 8 September 2021.